Funding new infrastructure

-Services such as snow removal, maintenance of public spaces and lack of appropriate public lighting are concerns that keep popping up during my door knocking sessions.
-This is for good reason as many corners of the NE have been neglected and fallen in disrepair.
-As your Councillor I will make sure that the residents of Ward 5 receive the public services you can expect as residents of one of the most livable cities in the world.
+Public services such as snow removal, maintenance of public spaces and lack of appropriate public lighting are just some of the concerns that keep popping up in my conversations with residents of Ward 5.
+This is for good reason, as many corners of the NE have been neglected and fallen in disrepair over the years.

 Sustainable urban planning

 For too long the city has developed based on a short sighted vision, building new districts without access to basic services while allowing existing neighborhoods to decline.
-This way of development is not sustainable.
-If we want Calgary to thrive and maintain its position as a world class city, we must invest in more resilient models of community building.
+This approach to development is not sustainable.
 We can no longer afford to build communities in ways that dilutes limited resources, leaving both existing and new neighborhoods under-served and lacking the most basic services.

-The key to creative, safer, happier and healthier communities is engaging our citizens on topics that are most important to them and empowering them to shape their future.
-More community participation and participatory budgeting is important not only for the NE but for the city at large.
-In the old neighborhoods of Ward 5 what was built in the 1980’s simply doesn’t meet our modern day needs.
-I will champion a new way of working together within the city administration that puts citizens central in the development of our communities so that City Hall can deliver on our needs today and in the future.
+The key to healthier communities is engaging our citizens on topics that are most important to them and empowering them to shape their future.
+More community participation in budgeting and spending is important not only for the NE but for the city at large.
+In the old neighborhoods of Ward 5, what was built in the 1980’s is simply outdated and we must work together in order to modernize these legacy neighborhoods of our ward.

 Smart, responsible & efficient spending

-As every person aims to get the most out of their money so too should the city when it comes to its’ finances.
-Unfortunately, the current administration’s short sightedness and poor planning has lead to City Hall demanding higher property taxes while delivering sub-par public services.
-With every new project, with every new contract I will do my very best to make sure that the money being spent in our community and our area has our neighborhoods’ and our city’s best interests in mind.
+As every person aims to get the most out of their money so too should the city.
+Unfortunately, past and current administration’s approach on spending has lead to City Hall demanding higher property taxes while delivering sub-par public services.
+With every new project, with every new contract, I will do my very best to make sure that the money being spent by City Hall is in the best interest of our community and our city as a whole.